WanderlandTravelers/wanderlandtravelers.com/_posts/2019-03-06-boondocking-rockhouse-road-borrego-springs-ca.md

 img: Anza1.jpg
 ---

+**Boondocking is no longer allowed on Rockhouse Road -- check [Campendium](http://www.campendium.com) for other options nearby -- but read on to learn of great things to do in the area!**

 It was probably in December when my sister shared with me that a super bloom was expected in the California deserts this spring.
 I didn't really know if our schedule would line up but it certainly stayed in the back of my mind.
 The heart of the super bloom was predicted for late February/early March and unfortunately we ended up having plans and reservations elsewhere during that time frame.
 We were however able to visit the Anza Borrego desert in early February to witness what was called the first pulse of the super bloom.
 The base camp for our stay near Borrego Springs was a popular free camping area called Rockhouse Trail Road.

 ### THE QUICK DETAILS